Marion Elizabeth Rodgers: Mencken scholarship

-Rodgers authored a lavishly praised Mencken biography, Mencken: The American Iconoclast.
-Joseph C. Goulden, founder of The Mencken Society, declared Rodgers’ book to be "the most superb and entertaining biography (in any field) that I’ve read in years.”
-Kirkus Reviews praised the book as “The best biography of Mencken to date.”
+Rodgers wrote a biography, Mencken: The American Iconoclast, published in 2007.
+Joseph C. Goulden, founder of The Mencken Society, declared Rodgers’s book to be "the most superb and entertaining biography (in any field) that I’ve read in years.”
+Kirkus Reviews praised the book as “the best biography of Mencken to date.”
 The Blade found it to be “by far the best Mencken biography ever written...a masterpiece.”
 Publishers Weekly commended it as "a meticulous portrait of one of the most original and complicated men in American letters.”
-Boston Globe writer Martin F. Nolan declared the biography "the best ever on the sage of Baltimore, is exhaustive but never exhausting, and offers readers more than moderate intelligence and an awfully good time."
-Terry Teachout, who had previously written his own Mencken biography, offered a mixed review of the Rodgers book.
-He called her book "absorbing, even indispensable reading for anyone who already has a well-informed interest in H. L. Mencken."
-But, wrote Teachout, "Rodgers appears to be writing about Mencken the libertarian, a devout believer in 'liberty up to the extreme limits of the feasible and tolerable,' but on closer inspection it becomes clear that she takes his political and philosophical ideas, such as they are, at something like face value, rarely stopping to probe below the surface."
+Boston Globe writer Martin Nolan declared the biography "the best ever on the sage of Baltimore, is exhaustive but never exhausting, and offers readers more than moderate intelligence and an awfully good time."
+In The Independent, Douglas Kennedy opined that "Rodgers juggles the dense narrative of Mencken's life and times with considerable dexterity, while also providing a glimpse into the very private world of a man who had many mistresses and a pathological fear of domestic entrapment.
+His was one of the key American literary lives of the 20th century, and Rodgers has, quite simply, done him proud."

+Terry Teachout, the author of an earlier biography of Mencken, offered a mixed review of Rodgers's book.
+He called it "absorbing, even indispensable reading for anyone who already has a well-informed interest in H. L. Mencken."
+On the other hand, he wrote, "Rodgers appears to be writing about Mencken the libertarian, a devout believer in 'liberty up to the extreme limits of the feasible and tolerable,' but on closer inspection it becomes clear that she takes his political and philosophical ideas, such as they are, at something like face value, rarely stopping to probe below the surface."
+Charles Fecher, who edited Mencken's diary for publication, was more approving, calling Rodgers's book "the most complete and most living picture of H.L.
+Mencken that has ever been attempted, written with vividness and even poignancy."

-For the Library of America Rodgers edited a reprint of Mencken's Prejudices books, as well as an expanded edition of Mencken's three memoirs known as the Days books.
+For the Library of America Rodgers edited a reissue of Mencken's Prejudices series and an expanded edition of Mencken's three volumes of memoirs known as the Days books.

 Personal life

-Rodgers was born October 31, 1958 in Santiago, Chile, the daughter of Chilean Maria Arce Fernandez and American William Livingston Rodgers, a businessman and United States Agency for International Development official who died in 2021.
-She has a sister, Linda Suben, and a brother, William Rodgers.
-Having met him at a tribute to the Baltimore Evening Sun, she married journalist Jules Witcover on June 21, 1997 in the rear garden of his historic home in Georgetown, in Washington, D.C.
+Rodgers married journalist Jules Witcover on June 21, 1997, in the rear garden of his historic home in Georgetown, in Washington, D.C.; the two had met at a tribute to the Baltimore Evening Sun.